8 things to remember when creating your law firm’s online content

 2. You should include imagery and other rich media on your website and social media channels

 No-one wants to visit a website or social media channel that’s just full of blocks of text.
 It’s important to consider images, video, infographics and the like that are relevant to the content you’re sharing.
+We call this 'rich media' and it's good for your user and good for your SEO.

 3. Ensure you are a providing a mix of engaging content on your social media channels